Amelia Wrighton

 Eve studied History and Politics at the University of Edinburgh, which sparked her strong interest in supporting social and environmental causes.
 Her personal experiences—supporting loved ones through suicide loss and helping family members manage complex mental health challenges—fueled her desire to make a meaningful impact in people’s lives.
 She is passionate about driving social change in mental health and reducing the stigma surrounding suicide-related grief.

-As Fundraising Coordinator, Eve plays a key role in guiding fundraisers through their unique journeys, identifying new grants, and staying informed on government policy.
+As Community Fundraising & Engagement Executive, Eve plays a key role in guiding fundraisers through their unique journeys, identifying new grants, and staying informed on government policy.
 Eve enjoys the dynamic atmosphere at Suicide&Co and can’t wait to see the charity grow!'

 Joshua Duran